garlandxie/ECOEVO_env_filt/README.md

     - [traits.csv](data/input_data/traits.csv): trait matrix of seven different ecological traits for a given wasp or bee taxa.
     - [trap_nest.csv](data/input_data/trap_nest.csv): data on completed, dead, or alive brood cells for each species within a given tube across three sampled years (2011, 2012, 2013)
-    - [metadata](data/input_data/metadata): containing information about the sources and contents of input data files

   - [Analysis data](data/analysis_data): data that is in a format suitable for the analysis
     - [comm_matrix_B.csv](data/analysis_data/comm_matrix_B.csv): a community data matrix with the rows as sites, columns as species, and cells as the